GA-CyberWorkforceAcademy/Wireshark/Exercise_1.md

 -   Using the file menu drop-down again, select “Open”.
 Find the file named “telnet.pcap” that you downloaded for the exercise and select it.
-Once opened, you should see the first packet in the .pcap is a TCP segment with a source IP of 192.168.0.2 and a destination of 192.168.0.1.
+Once opened, you should see the first packet in the pcap.
+There is a TCP segment with a source IP of 192.168.0.2 and a destination of 192.168.0.1.
 See image below and verify that you have the correct file open.

 ![](media/32569ea480703c8e8faf03155fcaf74e.png)